MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 ## Supplemental Activities
 Who would imagine that there would be a museum exhibition on friendship?
 But for a short time only, there it!
 Seriously!
 From January 28 to September 17 2023 the Migros Museum für Gegenwartskunst (Museum of Contemporary Art) in Zurich is holding an exhibition in multiple parts with 30 different works representing various aspects of friendship.
-It should be an interesting way to discuss what friendship really is.
+(Part 1: Jan.
+28-Apr.
+2, Part 2: Apr.
+5-May 28, Part 3: 10.
+June -Sept.
+17)  Contemporary art is should be an interesting way to discuss what friendship really is.
 Even better, on Thursdays from 5-8 pm, there's free admission.
  <a href="https://migrosmuseum.ch/en/exhibitions/acts-of-friendship?lang=en" rel="nofollow">Migros Museum</a>
 VERNISSAGE 3.
 AKT: FREITAG, 9.
 JUNI 2023